fauno/jekyll-pandoc-plugin/README.md

 Warnings for Existing Users
 ---------------------------

+### Jekyll < 1.0.0

 Thanks to @ivotron, the plugin has been rewritten to work with Jekyll 1.0.0.
-For older versions of Jekyll, you may wish to use the older version, which has the `old-version` tag.
+The old version, which works with Jekyll < 1.0.0, can be found on the for-use-with-jekyll-pre-1.0.0 branch.

+### HTML5

 After this [recent commit](https://github.com/dsanson/jekyll-pandoc-plugin/commit/8dd292f483cb81e008d769b4588f4cfb118b1d11), the plugin uses pandoc's `html5` output instead of `html`.
 This may break your existing CSS styling.
 See [Issue 3](https://github.com/dsanson/jekyll-pandoc-plugin/issues/3) for discussion.